etimberg/personal-site-hugo/content/blog/thoughts-on-redux.md

         setDownloading(true);

         try {
-          // For the purposes of the example, assume thiese functions exist const data = await getData();
+          // For the purposes of the example, assume these functions exist const data = await getData();
           saveFile('file.txt', data);
           setError(''); // If we had an error before, make sure the error state is cleared